notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 * Installed Notation plugins for signing with keys stored in a KMS (Key Management System), such as AWS Signer or Azure Key Vault.
 * A container image or artifact stored in an OCI-compliant registry.

-## Sign artifacts in OCI-compliant registries using trusted timestamps
+## Sign artifacts in OCI-compliant registries with timestamping

-To sign artifacts in OCI-compliant registries using trusted timestamps, you need to select a trusted TSA.
+To sign artifacts in OCI-compliant registries with timestamping, you need to select a trusted [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) compliant TSA.
 There are public TSAs available, such as [DigitCert](https://www.digicert.com/) TSA and [Globalsign](https://www.globalsign.com/en) TSA.
-Since Notation CLI v1.2.0, two flags `--timestamp-url` and `--timestamp-root-cert` were introduced to the `notation sign` command for signing using trusted timestamps.
+Since Notation CLI v1.2.0, two flags `--timestamp-url` and `--timestamp-root-cert` are introduced to the `notation sign` command for RFC 3161 timestamping.
 Use the flag `--timestamp-url` to specify the URL of the TSA that you trusted.
 Use the flag `--timestamp-root-cert` to specify the filepath of downloaded root cert file for the trusted TSA.
-The root cert is used as the trust anchor to establish the chain of trust of TSA to protect you from MITM (Man-in-the-Middle) attacks.
+The root cert serves as the trust anchor to establish the chain of trust of the TSA.
+This is to protect you from MITM (Man-in-the-Middle) attacks.
 An example command:

 ```shell
 notation sign --timestamp-url <TSA_URL> --timestamp-root-cert <TSA_ROOT_CERT> --key <KEY_NAME> <REFERENCE_TO_ARTIFACT>